 Use Zip Ties on the Inside End

-It looks a bit trashy, but it works amazingly well.
+It looks a bit sloppy, but it works amazingly well.
 You can make a zip tie really tight next to the brake clamp, and it won’t be in the way of your hand.
 It holds perfectly on rubber slide-on grips, while the silicone sponge ones tend to get damaged over time.

 Scrape Handlebar Grips Inside Surface

 I use a metal pick to scrape that smooth surface on the inside.
 No matter if we are talking about slide-on or lock-on grips, it helps a lot.
 You won’t damage the grips by doing this unless you make deep cuts.
-By making only small scratches in material, it will increase friction and prevent grips from moving.
+By making only small scratches in the material, it will increase friction and prevent grips from moving.
 It’s a good option because it’s simple to do, and the damage isn’t visible once you install them back.

 Invest in a Good Pair of Lock-on Handlebar Grips